Keerthana2k24/SECURE_JOB_RECRUITMENT/README.md

 ```

 ### Setup Frontend
-Open the project folder in VS Code.
+- Open the project folder in VS Code.
-Use the Live Server extension or any static server to host index.html in the frontend folder.
+- Use the Live Server extension or any static server to host index.html in the frontend folder.

-### connect MetaMask
+### Connect MetaMask
-Add Sepolia Testnet to MetaMask.
+- Add Sepolia Testnet to MetaMask.
-Fund your wallet with test ETH if needed.
+- Fund your wallet with test ETH if needed.

 ### Run and Test the Application
 - Open the hosted frontend in your browser.